ShorelineCrypto/nengcoin/doc/android_mining_Userland_arm64/README.md

 First install free "UserLand" app from google play store.
 After installation, click Distribution "Ubuntu", pick a username, password, and VNC password (which could be same password).
-You will enter a linux terminal inside UserLand app, which runs a arm64 version of Ubuntu 18.04
+You will enter a linux terminal inside UserLand app, which runs a arm64 version of Ubuntu 18.04.

+Here we are recommending running through SSH (linux terminal) only, not VNC.
+For linux GUI, it is much better to run remotely through putty and you can display all linux GUI software in windows 10 with a few mouse clicks of free software download and installs.
+See optional item at bottom of the page.

 ### Step 2: prepare UserLand